 Coverage excludes any damage that occurs from:

-- Off-road use (off-road use is described as driving on anything that is not a paved or driving on a gravel road maintained by the state
+- Off-road use (off-road use is described as driving on anything that is not a paved or driving on a gravel road maintained by the state or local authority).

 - Collision, fire, vandalism, theft, snow chains, manufacturer’s defects, and abuse and neglect (e.g. improper application, improper inflation, brake lock-up, wheel spinning, torque snags, etc.).

 - Mechanical failures (e.g. failed shocks, struts, alignment, balancing, etc.) or interference with vehicle components (e.g. fenders, exhaust, springs, etc.).